dolthub/dolt/README.md

 <img height="100" src="./docs/Dolt-Logo@3x.svg"/>

-# Dolt is Git for Data!
+# Dolt is Git for Data!!!

 Dolt is a SQL database that you can fork, clone, branch, merge, push and pull just like a git repository.
 Connect to Dolt just like any